 This course offers instruction in music software and basic audio concepts.
-The primary focus is on recording, mixing, and editing. \Cross-listed as MUS-145.
-Prerequisite: AUD-143/MUS-143 (with a grade of C or better).
+The primary focus is on recording, mixing, and editing.
+Cross-listed as MUS-145.

-AUD-146 3 units Recording Music and Live Sound LEC 48-54
+Recording Music and Live Sound

 This course offers instruction in microphone techniques for vocals, acoustic musical instruments and electronic musical instruments.
-Students will also receive instruction in advanced mixdown techniques and in the use of public address systems as applied to live sound (concert and theater) situations. \Cross-listed as MUS-146.
-Prerequisite: AUD-141/MUS-141 (with a grade of C or better).
+Students will also receive instruction in advanced mixdown techniques and in the use of public address systems as applied to live sound (concert and theater) situations.
+Cross-listed as MUS-146.

-AUD-147 3 units The Music & Audio Business LEC 48-54
+The Music & Audio Business

 This course acquaints students with business practices in the music and audio industries.
 Students taking this course will be educated in areas such as contracts, copyrights, publishing and industry trends.
-Other topics covered by this course include the differences between bootlegging, piracy and counterfeiting. \Cross-listed as BADM-147 and MUS-147.
-Prerequisite: None.
+Other topics covered by this course include the differences between bootlegging, piracy and counterfeiting.
+Cross-listed as BADM-147 and MUS-147.